 Under his father and grandfather, the royal court at King's Landing had grown stuffy and conservative, filled with hidebound old men.
 Aerys brought sweeping changes, replacing many prominent officials with younger faces.
 Impressed by the ruthlessness of the young Lord Tywin Lannister in dealing with rebellion against Casterly Rock, he named Tywin as the King's Hand.

-However, Aerys came to regret this choice - not because of any lack of competence on Tywin's part, but rather the opposite.
+Eventually, Aerys came to regret his choice for Hand – not because of any lack of competence on Tywin's part, but rather the opposite.
 He proved to be a brilliant administrator, and as Hand his reputation for brutal effectiveness became so well-known and so widely respected that popular rumor held it was Tywin, not Aerys, who truly ruled the realm.
 (Lord Tywin's captain of the guard, Ser Ilyn Payne, would eventually lose his tongue at Aerys' command for repeating this boast.)
 Jealous of the respect and fear accorded to Tywin, Aerys resolved to rely less on his Hand.

 In 276AL, Lord Tywin staged a tourney in the king's honor.
 There he proposed a marriage between his daughter Cersei and Prince Rhaegar.
 However, Aerys' fear of Tywin's power and ambition led him to reject the offer rudely, saying that Tywin was a mere servant of the crown, and no servant's daughter was fit to marry a prince of royal blood.
+The tourney ended without a feast and Aerys departed in a chilly atmosphere.
 Tywin would not forget the insult.

 The Defiance of Duskendale

 - See also: Defiance of Duskendale